cs161-staff/textbook/crypto/intro.md

 > secret, and the system should be designed to make it easy to change keys that
 > are leaked (or suspected to be leaked).
 If your secrets are leaked, it is
 > usually a lot easier to change the key than to replace every instance of the
 > running software.
-(This principle is closely related to _Don't rely on
+(This principle is closely related to _Shannon's Maxim: Don't rely on
 > security through obscurity._)

-Consistent with Kerckhoff's principle, we will assume that the attacker knows the encryption and decryption algorithms.[^1] The only information the attacker is missing is the secret key.
+Consistent with Kerckhoff's principle, we will assume that the attacker knows the encryption and decryption algorithms.[^1] The only information the attacker is missing is the secret key(s).

 ## Threat models